Legionella is a pneumonia-like disease, which is commonly caused by inhalation of small droplets of contaminated water.

 If you are a landlord or managing agent and would like to talk to our industry expert please contact us or call 0161 839 9654.

-Great flat in the center of Manchester.
+Great flat in the centre of Manchester.
 I would have no hesitation in staying here again.